ivy-llc/ivy/docs/overview/deep_dive/formatting.rst

 issues `flake8`_ detects but doesn't fix automatically.
 In addition to that, we validate docstring as part of our linting process.
 You can learn more about our docstring formatting in the :ref:`Docstrings` section.

-Right now, we use the following linters:
+We use the following linters:

 * `black`_
 * `flake8`_